Frankfurt to Wurzburg, Bavaria Germany

 Wurzburg Residenz Palace Gardens Bavaria Germany

 The Residenz was almost completely burnt out following an air raid in March 1945; only the central building with the Vestibule, Garden Hall, Staircase, White Hall and Imperial Hall survived the raging fire.
-From 1945 to 1987 the building and its interiors were reconstructed and is, as you see it today.
-The rebuilding cost has been enormous, costing in the vicinity of €20m Euros.
+From 1945 to 1987 the building interior reconstructed and is, as you see it today.
+The rebuilding cost has been enormous, about €20m Euros.
 I discovered as we went along on our tour, that this history of destruction during the war, and later re-construction, repeats itself throughout many cities in Germany.

 Dom St Kilian Romanesque Cathedral